Amorites/VuePress-with-Netlify-CMS/docs/_pages/guide.md

 ## Install and develop on your computer

 You will need [Node](https://nodejs.org/) installed on your computer.
-Run these commands inside your repo to install vuepress and start a live-updating development server:
+Run these commands inside your repo to install vuepress and start a live-reloading development server:

 ```sh
 npm i